awsdocs/amazon-cognito-developer-guide/doc_source/amazon-cognito-user-pools-using-the-id-token.md

 **jti \(`jti`\)**
 The `jti` claim is a unique identifier of the JWT\.

 The ID token can contain OIDC standard claims that are defined in [OIDC standard claims](http://openid.net/specs/openid-connect-core-1_0.html#Claims)\.
 The ID token can also contain custom attributes that you define in your user pool\.
+Amazon Cognito writes custom attribute values to the ID token as strings regardless of attribute type\.

 **Note**
 User pool custom attributes are always prefixed with a custom: prefix\.